Save On Your Energy Bills, 6 Simple Changes

 4. Heating

-More than half of household energy is spent on heating living.
+More than half of household energy is spent on heating the living.
 In the United States, more than two-thirds of our annual natural gas is consumed between November and February, during the winter months.

-They also can be programmed to raise and lower heat at different times of day to save on your energy bills.
+They can also be programmed to raise and lower heat at different times of day to save on your energy bills.
 You may not need a toasty home when everyone is at work during the day.

 5. Water